Joanna Haigh

 Joanna Dorothy Haigh CBE FRS FInstP FRMetS (born 7 May 1954) is a British physicist and academic.
 Before her retirement in 2019 she was Professor of Atmospheric Physics at Imperial College London, and co-director of the Grantham Institute – Climate Change and Environment.
-She served as head of the department of physics at Imperial College London.
-She is a Fellow of the Royal Society (FRS), and a served as president of the Royal Meteorological Society.
+She served as Head of the Department of Physics at Imperial College London.
+She is a Fellow of the Royal Society (FRS), and served as president of the Royal Meteorological Society.

 Early life and education

 Haigh was born in 1954.
 She was educated at Hitchin Girls' School, then an all-girls grammar school in Hitchin, Hertfordshire.
 She showed an early interest in the weather, building her own weather station in her back garden as a teenager.
-She studied physics at the Somerville College, Oxford, graduating with a Bachelor of Arts (BA) degree; as per tradition, this was later promoted to a Master of Arts (Oxon) degree.
+She studied physics at Somerville College, Oxford, graduating with a Bachelor of Arts (BA) degree; as per tradition, this was later promoted to a Master of Arts (Oxon) degree.
 This was followed by a Master of Science (MSc) degree in meteorology at Imperial College London.
 She returned to Oxford to complete a Doctor of Philosophy (DPhil) degree in atmospheric physics under the supervision of C.D.
 Walshaw.
 This was awarded in 1980 for her doctoral thesis on Experiments with a two-dimensional model of the general circulation.

 Career and research

 Haigh is Emeritus Professor of atmospheric physics at Imperial College London.
 Since 2014, she has served as co-director of the Grantham Institute – Climate Change and Environment.
-She has served as head of the department of physics at Imperial College from 2009 to 2014.
+She has served as Head of the Department of Physics at Imperial College from 2009 to 2014.

 Haigh is known for her work on solar variability, and also works on radiative transfer, stratosphere-troposphere coupling and climate modelling.
 She has served as editor of the Journal of the Atmospheric Sciences and a lead author on the Third Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).